SkymouseStudios/skymse-jekyll/_drafts/2018-07-18-a-walk-through-branding-skymouse.md

 ## The struggle is teal.

-* Roles and responsiblilties
+* Roles and responsibilities
 * Staying motivated
-*

 We worked for a year without making a dime.
-We had high points and low points, sometimes we would meet every week, other times we would go a monthing without a SkyDev meeting.
-It's hard stuff building a company.
+Sometimes we would meet every week, other times we would go a month without a SkyDev meeting.
+It's hard to build a business.

-> The biggest fear is what if I waste my time and this doesn't go anywhere?
+> The biggest fear: What if I waste my time and this doesn't go anywhere?

-It's hard to commit and to spend all day after work trying to build a website or make a handout to sell websites.
-There is a reason businesses don't get started or fail early on or even 6 years later.
+It's hard trying to build a website after a full day of work.
+There is a reason businesses fail early on.
 A lot of the work was building our own stuff.
-Starting a company from nothing is really hard, building a brand from nothing is even harder.

 We had a couple projects along the way, we built a quick website for John's dad at welch-title.com, which included pictures, a logo,

-I built our website off of a custom ordpress theme, and boy was that no fun.
+I built our first website off of a custom WordPress theme, and boy was that no fun.
 I had never built a theme before and I don't look forward to doing it again.
-There was a lot of stinking code along the way.
+There was a lot of terrible code.

 ## Apps along the way